ZakariaICT/BallTickets/Portfolio.md

 #### What does this learning outcome mean?

 CI/CD stands for continuous integration and continuous delivery/continuous deployment.
 This automates your software deleviry proces.
 So in my case i use Github and Github already has an extension that i can use for my CI/CD implementation.
+What i understand of CI is that my code will build, test and analyse as soon as i push my code to git when making a yml file.

 [Link to Outcome 4]()